OTUSOFE365025/project-group-24-crn-45740/ADD Iteration 2.md

 ## 3.4 Deployment Architecture View

-Deployment is cloud based and supports horizontal scaling.
+Deployment is actually cloud-based and will support horizontal scaling.

 ### Components:
 - Load Balancer